liferay/liferay-docs/discover/analytics-cloud/articles/02-touchpoints.markdown

 with the classic individual metrics used to describe a non-pitcher's
 proficiency: Batting Average, Slugging Percentage, Fielding Percentage, and a few more.
-Now there are higher level aggregation metrics used to evaluate baseball players, such as BABIP (Batting Average on Balls in Play) and WAR (Wins above Replacement).
-Discussion of those metrics is not the point of this article.
-Think of  the simpler metrics offered by Analytics Cloud (Views, Visitors, Time on Page) as single snapshots into how useful a Touchpoint is, and think of Touchpoint Engagement as an advanced aggregation metric that captures the overall usefulness of a Touchpoint.
+Now there are higher level aggregation metrics used to evaluate baseball players, such as BABIP (Batting Average on Balls In Play) and WAR (Wins Above Replacement).
+Discussion of those metrics is not the point here.
+Think of the simpler metrics offered by Analytics Cloud (Views, Visitors, Time on Page) as single snapshots into how useful a Touchpoint is, like looking at Batting Average and Fielding Percentage to evaluate baseball players.
+Think of Touchpoint Engagement as an advanced aggregation metric that captures the overall usefulness of a Touchpoint, similar to BABIP or WAR in baseball.
 Maybe the Analytics team can come up with a WAR-like metric next, to compare how valuable a Touchpoint is as compared with the average Touchpoint.
-It could be called TEAR (Touchpoint Engagement above Replacement).
+It could be called TEAR (Touchpoint Engagement Above Replacement).

 $$$

-Touchpoint Engagement is useful to combine with the time period filtering ability of Analytics Cloud.
-Compare the engagement score from different periods to determine how your Touchpoint's performance changes over time.
+Touchpoint Engagement is useful to combine with time period filtering and comparative time period features.
+Comparing the engagement score from different periods is the best way to determine how your Touchpoint's performance changes over time.

-## Metric: Touchpoint Visitors
+### Metric: Touchpoint Visitors

 Useful with the time period filter, Touchpoint Visitors is the number of visitors that accessed a Touchpoint page in a given period of time.